-A facelift is a plastic surgery procedure that treats the telltale signs of facial aging and offers complete facial rejuvenation.
-Facelifts improve the appearance of patients with excess skin, sagging skin, excess fat, and skin laxity in the face and neck, as well as jowls and platysma muscle banding.
+A facelift is a plastic surgery procedure that treats signs of facial aging and offers long-lasting facial rejuvenation.
+Facelifts improve the appearance of patients with loose, sagging skin, unwanted fat deposits, and wrinkles.

-There’s no stopping the inevitable signs of aging from appearing on the face: conditions like wrinkles, folds, sagging skin, drooping fat, and more.
-However, you can reset the clock on an aging appearance with a surgical facelift that not only tightens stretched-out skin, but also remodels fat deposits, and adjusts the connective tissue below the surface for a naturally lifted, rejuvenated appearance that can last for many years.
+There’s no stopping the inevitable signs of aging from appearing on the face.
+However, you can reset the clock with a facelift.
+This surgery not only tightens stretched-out skin, but also adjusts the underlying tissues for a naturally lifted, rejuvenated appearance that can be enjoyed for many years.

 - 1 Before and After Photos

 - 7 Facelift Recovery